South Carolina Patient Web site

 Babelfish Translation Service - note: this should not take the place of a translator and is not made specifically for medical purposes, but it may be helpful for understanding some of your basic concerns.

-Though the South Carolina Chapter of the American College of Physicians sends over 10 physicians every year to Washington to meet with national legislators on your behalf, we feel you having more frequent contact with those legislators so you can tell them your own, personal stories will have a greater impact on them and educate them about what is happening to you and your health care everyday.
+Though the South Carolina Chapter of the American College of Physicians sends physicians every year to Washington to meet with national legislators on your behalf, we encourage your frequent contact with those legislators so you can tell them your own, personal stories.
+This will have a greater impact on them and educate them about what is happening to you and your health care everyday.

 As far as resources for your health care, we have many available through the American College of Physicians:

-- Access the American College of Physicians' Diabetes Care Guide, a resource for patients and/or their family members with diabetes.
+- Access Living with Diabetes, a resource for patients and/or their family members with diabetes.
 Scroll down once you access the page.

 - Access Medline-Plus, a state of the art search engine for patients and/or their families to obtain reliable information from National Library of Medicine, the National Institutes of Health (NIH), and other government agencies and health-related organizations.
 Preformulated MEDLINE searches are included in MedlinePlus and give easy access to medical journal articles.
 MedlinePlus also has extensive information about drugs, an illustrated medical encyclopedia, interactive patient tutorials, and latest health news.